Diekirch - Valkenswaard 2009

 Refilling our water bottles

-We slowly descended until the rest of the group caught up with us.
+We slowly descended after the checkpoint until the other cyclist in our group caught up with us.
 It became less hilly and we took a wrong turn at some point.
 Back on the right route we mostly passed small villages.
 Bart and I did most of the work, riding up front.

 The group we were in

 At the 3rd checkpoint we again stopped very briefly.
 We had left the large group.
 Together with someone in a Cervélo shirt we rode ahead of the rest.
 After a while the group caught up with us.
 By then it was time for the notorious Hallembaye hill.
-We could remember climbing a steep hill on our way back from our cycling vacation to the south of France.
+We remembered climbing a steep hill on our way back from our cycling vacation to the south of France.
 That turned out the same one.
-Bart and were used to climbing the large hills in south Europe, so even though it was steep, the 900 long climb was didn't feel too tough.
+Bart and I were used to climbing the large hills in south Europe, so even though it was steep, the 900 long climb wasn't too difficult.

 Climbing the Hallembaye

 We looked back and noticed we were pretty far ahead of the rest of the group.
-We didn't consider yet to continue by ourselves.
-After a kilometer the Cervélo man joined us.
+We decided to continue by ourselves After a kilometer the Cervélo man joined us.
 The rest of the group was still nowhere to be seen.